Analysis | More evidence that Republican erosion after the Capitol attack was modest

 But it wasn’t a massive shift, relatively speaking.
 If we look at the party switches around each of the last six federal elections in North Carolina (2010 through 2020), we see that, as a percentage of the total number of switchers in each party during the election year itself, the January 2021 spike for Republicans stands out.
 But it was smaller than the relative percentage of switchers the party saw in October 2012, when more than a fifth of the year’s Republican switchers changed parties.
 That was only about 6,000 people, but the state is also home to 750,000 more people now.

 This is the central point.
-The state currently has about 2 million Republican voters.
+The state now has about 2 million Republican voters.
 An erosion of 11,000 of those voters, as has occurred this year, is a drop of about half a percent.
 And only about 900 of them became Democrats.
-Most of the rest became independents — and either likely stopped supporting Republicans long ago or will tend to keep supporting Republican candidates regardless.
+Most of the rest became independents — and either probably stopped supporting Republicans long ago or will tend to keep supporting Republican candidates regardless.

 This is another useful thing to remember.
 There’s been a big shift away from the two major parties over the past few decades, with more Americans identifying as independents.
 But they still tend to vote with one party or the other, making them “leaners” in the political vernacular.